niolabs/docs/docs/properties/expressions.md

 ## Conditionals

-Conditional expressions can be formatted in Python in one line as follows:
+Conditional expressions can be formatted in Python in one line.

 ```
 # given a signal s == { v1: 23, v2: "zabow!", v3: "sad trombone…"}